Testlio/lambda-tools/README.md

 #### Examples

-A minimal example of a service is implemented under [`examples/microservice`](examples/microservice), for more complex examples, look at [bulletin-service](https://github.com/testlio/bulletin-service).
+A minimal example of a service is implemented under [`examples/microservice`](examples/microservice).